fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## 12: Environmental Food

+{% include alert.html class='warning' title='Just class' text="
+There is no assignment due this week! (about time...i know) But this makes it extra important that you're in class.
+"%}

 ### Apr 4
 - VIDEO: [The Green Revolution: Waging A War Against Hunger](https://www.youtube.com/watch?v=HucSCNQ01X4).
 This 10 min. video presents an informative, but very rosy (and therefore distorted) view of the Green Revolution.
 - R. Douglas Hurt, _The Green Revolution in the Global South : Science, Politics, and Unintended Consequences_ (2020), 1--6 (Intro); 179--195 (Ch.
 7). [[ONLINE](https://web.s.ebscohost.com/ehost/ebookviewer/ebook/bmxlYmtfXzIzNzE2MjFfX0FO0?sid=07e8c3cd-a444-47c8-88a3-353595965d76@redis&vid=0&format=EB&lpid=lp_179&rid=0)]